What you need to know about caching

 What is TTL?

-Your property configuration is the primary method for setting options across groupings of objects, and it's the main method for setting TTL.
-In behaviors and matches, you set the max-age value that defines the maximum amount of time that fetched responses are allowed to be used again.
-Usually, you set it to the maximum acceptable value, based on which the remaining TTL is calculated.
-See the Caching behavior for more information.
-By applying matches to your rules, you can specify a variety of max-age settings that best suit your needs, for example match on file directories, file extensions, and other groupings.
+Your property configuration is the primary method for setting options for groups of objects, and it's the main method for setting a TTL.
+In rules within Property Manager, you use the Caching behavior to set the max-age value, which defines the maximum amount of time that objects can be retrieved from the cache before they are considered stale.
+Typically, you set it to the maximum acceptable value, based on which the remaining TTL is calculated.
+By applying matches to your rules, you can specify a variety of TTL values that best suit your needs.
+For example, you can match on file directories, file extensions, and other groupings to ensure the best possible caching for different objects.

-If necessary, you can override the configuration settings on selected objects with Edge Side Incldes (ESI) attributes, Akamai Resource Locators (ARLs), and specific headers coming from the origin server, such as Edge-Control
+If necessary, you can override configuration settings on selected objects with Edge Side Includes (ESI) attributes and specific headers coming from the origin server, such as Cache-Control

 , and Expires